GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 : These extensions keep users informed about current events and weather conditions.
 They can collect news from multiple sources, present real-time weather updates, notify breaking news, and more.

 Privacy & Security
-: Extensions such as VPNs, passwords safes, and phishing deterance.
+: Extensions such as VPNs, password safes, and phishing deterrence.

 Shopping
 : These extensions aim to enhance the online shopping experience.
 They might offer features like price comparison, coupon finders, reviews and ratings, wish list management, and more.